 Photo 10: Bogdanović visiting the Mostar Partisan Cemetery, 2000

 Several attempts have been made to restore and rehabilitate the memorial since the end of the wars, with a notable attempt made from 2008-2010 (funded via a ~20,000 euro grant from the Netherlands & Norway) -- nonetheless, throughout the 2000s and 2010s, neglect, destruction and vandalism continued to plague the complex and undermine restoration efforts, with no sign of abatement, even despite the cemetery being declared a national monument by the Bosnian government in 2006.
 However, renewed efforts in the late 2010s have shown constructive efforts and progress in the realm of returning the site to a restored and rehabilitated state.
-Currently, some modest memorial services are still held at the site, however, aggression towards the site by local vandal groups still occasionally prove to be deleterious factors affecting the future and condition of the Partisan Necropolis, with the most devastating event to-date occurring during the night of June 14th, 2022, when all 700 of the stone memorial markers were smashed.
+Currently, some modest memorial services are still held at the site, however, aggression towards the site by local vandal groups still occasionally proves to be a deleterious factor affecting the future and condition of the Partisan Necropolis, with the most devastating event to-date occurring during the night of June 14th, 2022, when all 700 of the stone memorial markers were smashed.
+In April of 2023, the historical preservation advocacy group "Europa Nostra" declared Mostar's Partisan Cemetery to be one of the seven most endangered heritage sites in Europe.

 Plaques, Engravings and Graffiti: